Improved object recognition using neural networks trained to mimic the brain's statistical properties: Results

-Training neural networks to categorize objects, while matching the image representations seen in monkey V1, leads to improved object recognition performance (Fig. 2).
+Training neural networks to categorize objects, while mimicking the image representations seen in monkey V1, leads to improved object recognition performance (Fig. 2).
 Is that result specific to the image representations in the monkey brain, or would having \emph{any} arbitrary added RSM constraint in the cost function yield similar results?
-To answer this question, we performed the same neural network experiment described above (Fig. 2), but using randomly-generated matrices in place of the monkey V1 representational similarity matrices.
+To answer this question, we performed the same neural network experiment described above (Fig. 2), but using randomly generated matrices in place of the monkey V1 representational similarity matrices.
 For these experiments, we used the optimal cost function weighting ratio, $r$, found from our experiments with V1 data: $r=0.1$.
 We repeated these experiments with $r=0.01$ and $r=1.0$ and found similar results (Fig. \ref{required_suppl}).

-We created randomly-generated RSMs in several different ways (see Methods), used them in place of the monkey V1 RSM in the training procedure, and compared the trained networks' object categorization performance.
-Networks trained with the randomly generated RSMs (either with or without matching the mean and standard deviation of the monkey data) underperformed ones trained with real V1 data for the teacher RSM.
-Networks trained with shuffled V1 data get nearly the same testing accuracy as do those trained with real V1 data (Fig. 4), although the real V1 data still appears to form (by a small margin) the best teacher representation.
+We created randomly-generated RSMs in several different ways (see Methods), used them in place of the monkey V1 RSM teacher signal in the training procedure, and compared the trained networks' object categorization performance.
+Networks trained with the randomly generated RSMs (either with or without matching the mean of the monkey data) under-performed ones trained with real V1 data for the teacher RSM.
+Networks trained with shuffled V1 data achieved similar test accuracy to those trained with real V1 data (Fig. 4).
+Still, by a small margin, the real V1 data still appears to form the best teacher representation.
 The teacher RSM may be instructing the DCNN about the distribution of activations (see Sec.
 3.2), making the statistics of the data important while not requiring the exact V1 data.
 These results demonstrate that regularization effects alone -- forcing the network to match an arbitrary RSM -- results in worse performance than when the ``teacher" RSM has statistical properties similar to those seen in V1.
 We did not do a full search of drawing from Gaussian distributions with varying mean and standard deviation.
 Future work could systematically determine at which point the Gaussian-drawn RSM values are no longer close enough to the neural data to be useful.